-The International Organisation of Aluminium Aerosol Container Manufacturers (AEROBAL) reports that its members' global shipments increased by 6.8 per cent to approximately 6 billion units in 2022.
+The International Organisation of Aluminium Aerosol Container Manufacturers (AEROBAL) reports that global shipments by its members increased by 6.6 per cent to just over 3.2 billion units in the first half of 2023.

 The market growth is mainly due to buoyant demand from the volume-dominant areas of deodorants, hairspray and hair mousses, which each grew by around 8 per cent compared to the same period last year.
 Demand from the pharmaceutical sector also developed positively, growing by almost 5 per cent.
 Deliveries to the market for shaving foams were extremely satisfactory, even increasing in the mid-double-digit range.
 In contrast, demand from the food and household products sectors, which are less important in terms of volume, declined by 2.5 and 12.5 per cent respectively.

 Market growth was driven in particular by deliveries to the 27 EU member states including the UK and to South and North America, which rose by a good 11 and 6 per cent respectively.
 Demand from Asia, Australia and Africa stagnated, while deliveries to the Middle East declined by around 8 per cent.